The Davidson River:

 In the summer, the key to avoiding crowds on the “Big D” is to fish very early or very late, secreting into position at the base of a smooth pool and waiting for the ‘blip!’ of that first rise.
 Or, try climbing into the river’s headwaters, such as Shuck Ridge Creek and Cove Creek, to dapple a Tennessee Wulff in front of wild rainbows.
 Still, that doesn’t guarantee solitude or good fishing, with all the mountain bikers and campers around.

-By contrast, winter is my favorite time to guide on and fish the Davidson.
+By contrast, winter is a favorite time to guide on and fish the Davidson.
 Gone are the flotillas of tubers, the clogged parking spots, and those frustrating moments when you hike in two miles only to find another angler has flogged your honey hole.
 The Davidson is famous for its midge and blue-winged olive hatches, and these bugs come off fabulously all winter long.
 If you can handle temperatures in the mid 40s to even 60 on balmy days, the Big D offers a winter fly-fishing getaway unparalleled in the East.

 Start on the lowest mile of public water on the Davidson, from Avery Creek down to the Forest Service boundary.
 This stretch is the most heavily stocked mile of water in North Carolina, receiving 1,100 trout (browns, rainbows and brookies) per month from March through August.
 Anglers are allowed to keep seven fish per day, with no size restrictions, from April through February.